catalyst-cooperative/pudl-zenodo-storage/README.md

 # PUDL Utils for Zenodo storage and packaging

+# Deprecated
+This repo has been replaced by the new [pudl-archiver](https://github.com/catalyst-cooperative/pudl-archiver) repo, which combines both the scraping andd archiving process.

 ## Background on Zenodo

 [Zenodo](https://zenodo.org/) is an open repository maintained by CERN that allows users